YuLiumt/Cactus/note/introduction.rst

 * a *par* directory for example parameter files.
 * a *test* subdirectory may also be added, to hold the thorn’s test suite.

+Thorns are grouped into arrangements.
+This is a logical grouping of thorns which is purely for organisational purposes.
+The arrangements live in the arrangements directory of the main Cactus directory.

+There exists a special include source mechanism to generate include files from sections of user code, allowing inlining of code between different thorns.
+This mechanism arguably breaks the separation between thorns, but can lead to large performance gains if automatic, compiler-dependent cross-file inlining is not available or not reliable.
+The include source mechanism supports arbitrary languages, including Fortran, and the inlined code is surrounded by guards making it possible to enable or disable the inlined code at run time.
+One particular disadvantage of this mechanism is namespace pollution, similar to manually inlined code.

 Accuracy
 ---------
 we made the following choices: